-In 2013, 94% of patients in HIV care were receiving antiretroviral therapy and compared with 88,7% in 2009.
-This increased 6% was significant (p <0,01).
-Increases were observed in almost all subgroups.
-A larger increase was observed for women compared to men (10% versus 5%, respectively).
-Use of antiretroviral therapy has increased 24% among patients aged 18 and 29 years of 72% in 2009 to 89% in 2013.
+In 2013, 94% of patients in HIV care were receiving ART and compared to 88,7% in 2009.
+This increase of 6% was significant (p <0,01).
+Increases were seen in almost all subgroups.
+A higher increase was observed for women compared to men (10% versus 5%, respectively).
+Use of ART increased 24% among patients aged between 18 and 29 years, from 72% in 2009 to 89% in 2013.
 ART prescription increased 8% among blacks, 7% among Hispanics and 3% among whites.
-However, in 2013, white (WASP?)
-Also showed a significant higher possibility of being receiving ART in relativity to black (95% versus 93%, p = 0,01).
+However, in 2013, whites (WASP?)
+Also demonstrated a significantly greater possibility of receiving ART in relativity to blacks (95% versus 93%, p = 0,01).

-In 2009, 58% of patients had sustained viral suppression.
-This had increased to 68% by 2013, 17% increased over time (trend, p <0,01).
-Patients had an average of 2,8 viral load testing every year.
+In 2009, 58% of patients had undergone viral suppression.
+This had increased to 68% in 2013, an increase of 17% over time (trend, p <0,01).
+Patients had an average of 2,8 viral load tests each year.

-The authors estimated that 19% of the increase in the proportion of patients with sustained viral suppression could be attributed to increased use of ART.
+The authors estimated that 19% of the increase in the proportion of patients with sustained viral suppression could be attributed to the increased use of ART.

 They believe that several factors have contributed to this progress.

-- Earlier start of ART.
+- Previous onset of ART.

 - Better case management and commitment to care

 Posted in: 10 from June of 2016 to Aidsmap

-H Bradley et al. Increased ART prescription and HIV viral suppression Among persons receiving clinical care for HIV infection.
+Bradley H et al. Increased ART prescription and HIV viral suppression Among persons receiving clinical care for HIV infection.
 AIDS, online edition.
 DOI: 10.1097 / QAD.0000000000001164 (2016).